ojaswani16/Cyclistic-bike-share-analysis/README.md

 #### 7. Station Preferences
 - Casual riders favour tourist-friendly areas (e.g., Millennium Park, Streeter Dr & Grand Ave).
 - Members use downtown locations (e.g., Clinton St and Washington Blvd), supporting the commuter narrative.

-#### 8. Trip Completion
-- Over 96% of trips end at a different station.
-- Members are ~20x more likely to end rides at the same station, possibly due to loop rides or fitness purposes.

 ## Share